sladecek/concordity-hack/README.md

 ## TASK 3

-This is the simplest DAP possible - jsut calls the contract from the Task2 from the browser.
+This is the simplest DAP possible - just calls the contract from the Task2 from the browser.

 [Screencast](https://youtu.be/KvF_oRn2uiM)

 Instructions:
-1 `cd task3`
+1. `cd task3`
-2 `npm start`
+2. `npm start`
-3 go to browser and click - see the screencast
+3. go to browser and click - see the screencast

 ### Transaction IDs
  * Deploy Transaction '15048898c099e85a3158748e3e16db7ce3119798cc60b67e457ffddb666ba93b'